mahedee/my-learning-playground/linux/Linux-command.md

    - ls - l /media - list the files in the media directory in long format.
    - Example: `s -l ..` - list the files in the parent directory in long format.
    - Example: `ls -a` - list all files, including hidden files.
+   - Example: `ls -l | wc` - count the number of files in the current directory.
+   - Example: `ls - l | wc -l` - count the number of lines in the output of the 'ls -l' command.

 * __clear__
    - Command: `clear`